WHY Is the VATICAN COMPLEX a GIANT KEYHOLE With An INVERTED CROSS ? WHY Does It TURN To A SERPENT??

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-Now You KNOW WHY THEY BUILT The Vatican to RESEMBLE a LOCKED DOOR with a SEPENT!!!
+Now You KNOW WHY THEY BUILT The Vatican to RESEMBLE a LOCKED DOOR with a SERPENT!!!
 Hmmmmmm Let Me See...

 Jonathan's videos can also be found on these other venues: